The best TPRM software for 2026

 #5 Prevalent

-Prevalent is a dedicated TPRM platform focused on the vendor risk lifecycle.
-It offers deep capabilities for assessment automation, risk intelligence, and vendor collaboration.
+Prevalent (including offerings under the Mitratech portfolio) is a dedicated TPRM platform focused on assessment automation, risk intelligence, and vendor collaboration—often with managed services for vendor chasing.

 Key features

-- Managed services options for vendor chasing and assessment validation
+- Managed services for assessment validation and follow-up

-- Extensive libraries of risk intelligence and vendor profiles
+- Libraries of risk intelligence and vendor profiles

 Ideal for